 Because of its breeding and its nature as a sentinel, the Lhasa Apso is alert, intelligent, and highly independent.
 All of these characteristics can negatively impact your life with an Lhasa Apso, but -- forewarned is forearmed: the better you know and understand your Lhasa Apso, the more successful you'll be in integrating the Lhasa Apso into your family life

 First, while the Lhasa Apso is an independent breed, it is definitely not an anti-social animal: it will seek you out for company, for petting, and for grooming -- all of the activities both you and your Lhasa Apso will greatly enjoy.
 Remember, however, that the Lhasa Apso's goal in life is not to please you, as it is for most dogs.
 It is breed and driven to be a watchdog and guardian, and this is how it will act. [...]

 The temperament and characteristics of the Lhasa Apsos that make it a great watchdog (i.e., its assertive, intelligent, & independent nature) can also make it difficult to get along with other dogs.

-First, the Lhasa Apsos tend to be dominating, more so than other breeds.
-Dogs need to know who is boss - if one dog is clearly submissive to a more dominant dog, they'll usually get along; however, it's not immediately which dog is "boss"; they'll immediately challenge each other, and if one doesn't back down, it will quickly escalate into a fight.
+First, the Lhasa Apsos tends to be dominating, more so that other breeds.
+Dogs need to know who is boss -- if one dog is clearly submissive to a more dominate dog, they'll usually get along; however, it's not immediately which dog is "boss," they'll immediately challenge each other, and if one doesn't back down, it will quickly escalate into a fight.
 Compounding the problem, many Lhasas are possessive of their food and toys. [...]

 "The chains of habit are generally too small to be felt until they are too strong to be broken." ~ Samuel Johnson.